 In this time of interconnected crises, the existential necessity of living in harmony with Earth’s living systems is becoming increasingly apparent.
 Many organisations are turning to the holistic, place-based approaches of Indigenous cultures for guidance.
 It can be challenging, however, to achieve reciprocal understanding and meaningful partnerships between Indigenous and non-Indigenous organisations and people.
 For example, efforts to cultivate collaborative environmental governance frameworks and climate strategies can reveal fundamentally different – and seemingly incompatible – worldviews.

-The IW journey is being developed to be facilitated as a theoretical journey down a river with curated videos, media and conversations as stopover sites to explore new terrain and the tributaries that feed the river.
+The IW journey is being developed to be facilitated as a theoretical journey down a river with curated videos, media and conversations as stopover sites to explore new terrain and different tributaries that feed the river.
 The inspiration for the river journey as a model for IW came from Dune Lankard: "Here in Alaska, when we take people down the Copper River, they start off as one person, but when we arrive at the delta, they are a different person.
 They are changed.”
-Inevitably, people who embark on the Illuminating Worldviews learning journey together foster kinship along the way, supporting each other through challenging introspection and outward dialogue.
+Inevitably, people who embark on the Illuminating Worldviews learning journey together foster deeper relationships along the way, supporting each other through challenging introspection and outward dialogue.

 An IW Working Group is currently working on development of a series of foundational interactive media pieces to accompany IW journeys.